 Wondering who you can share your hunting licence with?
 See our summary table (PDF 601 Kb) for a quick answer.

 Process and conditions to meet

-If the holder of the adult female moose hunting licence kills an antlered moose or a calf, the privilege for another hunter to kill the adult female moose remains valid for the duration of the authorization, provided the holder remains present in the wildlife reserve and the group is entitled to kill more than one moose.
+If one of the group members kills an antlered moose or a calf instead of a female moose, the other people in the group can continue the activity.
+The licence remains valid for the duration of the authorization.
+The licence holder must be present and the group must have the right to kill more than one moose.

-Registration game: When the kill is registered, the hunter who killed the adult female moose must present his or her regular licence along with the adult female moose hunting licence under which the animal was killed.
+When the kill is registered, the hunter who killed the adult female moose must present his or her regular licence along with the adult female moose hunting licence under which the animal was killed.